fbpx

 Depending again on how you look at it, this is either in G Mixolydian or C Major.

-Another thing is that this is obviously the grand finale to the song.
 Slash takes this moment to really go balls out, while maintaining the melody and atmosphere of the entire song.

-Specific things Slash does
+Specific things Slash does In His Solos

 Before we get into specific things Slash does over the chord progressions just shown, let me tell you the three most important raw materials every lead guitarist has at their disposal: